make2explore/Open-Thread-Border-Router-on-RaspberryPi/README.md

-## How to Install OTBR (Open-Thread Border Router) on a Raspberry Pi
+## How to Install OTBR (OpenThread Border Router) on a Raspberry Pi

 <img src="/Images/m2e-OTBR.jpg" height="200">